 RAD-140 (Testolone) — Dosing, Cycles, Half-Life & Side Effects

 RAD-140 (Testolone) is a selective androgen receptor modulator (SARM) with a half-life of 45 hours.
 WARNING: FDA has issued safety warnings about SARM-associated liver injury.
 RAD-140 has been specifically linked to drug-induced liver injury cases.
 Highly selective SARM with strong anabolic effects.
 Not approved for human use - research chemical only.
-NO human clinical trials exist.
+NO human cycling/performance trials exist (LoRusso 2022 Phase 1 in postmenopausal mBC patients).
+Primary risks include strong HPTA suppression.
 This page is educational harm-reduction reference compiled from peer-reviewed literature — not medical advice, not an endorsement, not a recommendation to use.
 Consult a licensed clinician before any decision.

 Quick Facts